compound-developers/compound-supply-examples/README.md

 - `node supply-erc20-via-json-rpc.js` To supply some DAI.
 The same code can be used for any other [ERC20 token that Compound supports](https://compound.finance/markets?ref=github&user=ajb413&repo=compound-supply-examples).

 ### Public Test Net or Main Net
-- Make sure you have a wallet with ETH for the Ethereum network you plan to interface with (Main, Ropsten, Kovan, etc...).
+- Make sure you have a wallet with ETH for the Ethereum network you plan to interface with (Main, Ropsten, Kovan, etc.).
 - Insert the private key of your wallet in the scripts where noted.
 It's a best practice to insert the private key using an environment variable instead of revealing it in the code with a string literal.
 - Replace the HTTP provider in the `web3` constructors in the scripts in `json-rpc-examples/`.
 Replace it using the string provided by the "Endpoint" selector in your Infura project dashboard.
 The local test net provider is `http://127.0.0.1:8545`.
 - Next, replace the contract addresses in the scripts with the most recent ones.
 You can find Compound's cToken contract addresses for each network on this page: [https://compound.finance/developers#networks](https://compound.finance/developers#networks).
 The DAI contract address can be found in the Maker DAO website change logs [https://changelog.makerdao.com/](https://changelog.makerdao.com/).